Edward Yoshio Ikuma

 When the war in Europe ended on May 8, 1945, the 100th was at an airfield in northern Italy.
 He and a few other 100th soldiers embarked on a unique path back to the U.S. They boarded a B-17 bomber and flew to North Africa, then to Dakar, Senegal in West Africa.
 From there they flew to Recife, Brazil and from there on a C-54 transport aircraft, flew on to Jacksonville, Florida.
 From Jacksonville, they took a train to Ft Sheridan, Illinois, near Chicago.
 They then took another train to San Francisco, where they boarded a ship to Honolulu.

-His service earned him the Combat Infantry Badge, two Bronze Star Medals, and two Purple Heart Medals.
+For his service, Sgt.
+Edward Y. Ikuma earned the Combat Infantry Badge, two Bronze Star Medals, and two Purple Heart Medals.

 In January 1946, he married Hazel Maeda of Maunaloa, Molokai, Hawaii.
 Together, they raised four children.